Welcome to today's edition of the Rush 24-7 podcast.

 Listen to this next line.

-I just want to share with you one more line from the China Introduces Chopsticks Tax story.
+I just want to share with you one more line from the China Introduces a Chopsticks Tax story.

-Now look at what's happening here.
+Now, look at what's happening here.

 They got their own environmentalist wackos.

-I don't know yet if there is a feminist movement over there, but if there isn't, it'll be soon.
+I don't know yet if there is a feminist movement over there, but if there isn't, it'll be soon because we are succeeding in exporting liberalism.

-I mean, they got yachts, taxes on yachts, gas guzzling cars, and now chopsticks taxes.
+I mean, they got yachts, taxes on yachts, gas-guzzling cars, and now chopsticks taxes.

 He's in custody.

-My question is the empty bottles in there, are they what Ted Kennedy drinks?
+My question is: the empty bottles in there, are they what Ted Kennedy drinks?

 Dawn was just hopping around in there, and I never see her hop.

-So, what what are you doing in there?
+What are you doing in there?

 This is during the commercial break.